dfithian/hit/README.md

 hit ls-files
 ```

-That's it! `hit` will discover any directory with `git` subdirectories.
+That's it!
+Running `hit` in any directory will discover subdirectory git repositories.

 # Projects